willymcallister/willymcallister.github.io/_articles/diode-introduction.md

 <p>In everyday use, <em>bias</em> can be negative, implying unfairness or favoritism, "The rules are biased against me."
 Or it might describe a tendency, "They show a bias for taking action."
 Or "The goalkeeper has a bias for jumping to the left on penalty kicks."</p>

 <p>In electronics, <em>bias</em> comes up in only a few situations.
-It has the sense of pulling towards one side.
-When talking about diodes as we are doing here, <em>forward bias</em> means an applied voltage is tugging the diode towards the forward conducting side of its $i$-$v$ curve. <em>Reverse bias</em> is the opposite, a negative voltage pulls the diode into its <em>reverse bias region</em> where it does not conduct.</p>
+It has the sense of pulling to one side.
+When talking about diodes as we are doing here, <em>forward bias</em> means an applied voltage is tugging the diode toward the forward conducting side of its $i$-$v$ curve. <em>Reverse bias</em> is the opposite, a negative voltage pulls the diode into its <em>reverse bias region</em> where it does not conduct.</p>

 <p>The other place you talk about bias: You apply a <em>bias voltage</em> to the terminals of a transistor to place it in a voltage range where it works best.
 For example, if a transistor works best when its input terminal is between $1$ and $3$ volts, you apply a bias voltage centered at $2$ volts, right in the middle of its happy zone.</p>
 </details>